 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Athyrium filix-femina ssp. asplenioides (Michx.)
+Athyrium filix-femina (L.) Roth ssp. asplenioides (Michx.)
 Hultén

-Synonyms: Athyrium asplenioides, Athyrium filix-femina var. asplenioides
+Synonym(s): Athyrium asplenioides, Athyrium filix-femina var. asplenioides

 USDA Symbol: atfia2

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 A waist-high, delicate-looking fern for moist-to-wet semi-shade, this is a great fern to use in large-scale, eastern woodland landscapes.
 It is easy to grow, even aggressive in the right conditions, and requires no more maintenance than preventing it from drying out.
 Its lime green fiddleheads emerge in the spring and then continue less abundantly through summer and fall.
 Mature foliage is a refreshing light green.